habib33-3/ride-sync-client/README.md

 2. User can browse and book services.
 3. User and Provider both can see their booked or pending services on schedule page.
 4. User can create account and log in.
-5. All the booking information is behind JWT security,ony logged in user can see them.
+5. All the booking information is behind JWT security,only logged in user can see them.